Price & Dosage Calculator

 Microcrystalline cellulose (base for encapsulation)

 Hydroxypropyl methylcellulose (HPMC), water.
 Our vegetable (vegan) capsules consist of only two ingredients: HPMC and purified water.
-HPMC is derived from vegetable cellulose of pine.
+HPMC is derived from vegetable cellulose of either pine or poplar.
 100% natural, these capsules contain no preservatives, no gelatin, wheat, animal by-products or starch.

 - JLJoann L.Verified BuyerReviewingOptimal ProbioticI recommend this productRated 5 out of 5 stars2 weeks agoOptimal probiotics